azamma/ai-push-hook-reviewer/README.md

 ## File Structure

-- `pre-push`: A git hook script that automatically reviews code changes before they are pushed.
-It will also trigger the `pr-details` script.
+- `pre-push`: The main git hook script that automatically reviews code changes before they are pushed
-- `pr-details`: A script that generates a detailed description of the changes in a push, suitable for a pull request body.
-This script is called automatically by the `pre-push` hook.
+- `pre-push-resources/`: Directory containing all supporting files:
+  - `pr-details`: Script that generates detailed PR descriptions
-- `gemini.ini`: The configuration file for storing your Gemini API key and API URL.
+  - `gemini.ini`: Configuration file for Gemini API key and URL
-- `prompt_templates/`: A directory containing the prompt templates for the different scripts.
+  - `prompt_templates/`: Directory with prompt templates for both scripts
+    - `review_prompt_template.txt`: Template for code review
+    - `pr_details_prompt_template.txt`: Template for PR details generation

-All these files and directories should be placed inside the `.git/hooks` directory of your target repository.
+The `pre-push` script and `pre-push-resources/` directory should be placed inside the `.git/hooks` directory of your target repository.

 ## Configuration

 Both scripts use the `gemini.ini` file for configuration.
-This file should be placed in your `.git/hooks` directory.
+This file is located in `pre-push-resources/gemini.ini`.

-Create the `gemini.ini` file with the following content:
+Edit the `pre-push-resources/gemini.ini` file with the following content:

 ```ini
 [gemini]